 Since we have years of experience with dive centers falling short of satisfying customer expectations in all 6 lines of products & services, it’s time we redefine the structure and the role of the local dive shop, with the goal of providing consistency in the quality of the experience all around the globe while increasing value to the client.
 It will require a new business model.

-Consumers' expectations and shopping attitudes are not what they were in the 1980s.
-We need to leave the 80s behind.
+Consumers' expectations and shopping attitudes are not what they used to be.
+We need to leave the 80s behind!

 - Handbook: Your Career and/or Life as a Scuba Diving Instructor: How to Make a Good Living Out of Your Passion for Scuba Diving.

 - Logbook: Advanced Scuba Diving Logbook with Checklists for certified scuba divers, divemasters & dive instructors.